-Use the audio meters to make sure the volume doesn’t exceed peak levels (colored red), which may result in audible distortion.
+Use the audio meters to make sure the volume doesn’t exceed peak levels (shown in red), which may result in audible distortion.

 Note: If the Input Gain slider is dimmed for a selected input device, try adjusting the gain on the device itself or its software utility (if available).

 To name your voiceover clip, click the Name field and type a name.